-Please help victims like Amy.
+Please help improve the justice system for people like Amy.

 Our Champion of Justice Society has four giving levels, and membership is on a calendar-year basis.
 The benefits of each are listed below:

 - Guardian member: $1,000 per year for 5 years